JaesungHuh/SimpleDiarization/README.md

 - merge_vad : If true, the diarization module will assume that vad segment only contains speech from only **one** speaker. (default : false)
 - ref_suffix : The file extension contains vad results.
 Each line contains start and end time of voice segments.
 See [data/examples/abjxc.lab](data/examples/abjxc.lab) or [data/examples/akthc.lab](data/examples/akthc.lab). (default : .lab)
 - pyannote_token : You need to put token to use pyannote vad model.
 Please visit [here](https://github.com/pyannote/pyannote-audio#tldr) and [here](https://huggingface.co/settings/tokens) for more information.
-- onset, offset, min_duration_on, min_duration_off : Configuration for pyannote vad model.
+- min_duration_on, min_duration_off : Configuration for pyannote vad model.

 ### embedding
 - win_length : Input length for speaker model (sec) when extracting embeddings with sliding window manner. (default : 1.5)